dhanrajfasle/dhanrajfasle/README.md

 - 🌱 I’m currently learning * DSA and JAVA *

-- 💻 Currently i am MCA last year Student in Government College Of Engineering,Karad
+- 💻 Currently i am MCA last year Student in GCE,Karad

 - 🎓 I have a degree in BCA